Expanding options for KiwiSaver and other investors with long term horizons by way of investing in private assets.

 Less than 2% of the $97 billion in total value of KiwiSaver funds in New Zealand are invested in unlisted shares, far less than retirement savings scheme providers in other jurisdictions and out of step with leading investors globally, which typically invest in a diverse range of asset classes.
 By comparison, 18% of Australian superfunds are invested in private assets.
-The majority of KiwiSaver investors have long investment horizons (20 years +), but they have little option to take advantage of their long investment horizon by way of investing in private markets.

-In 2023 we published recommendations for KiwiSaver managers, and government, to reduce the barriers preventing KiwiSaver funds to invest in private assets.
+In 2023, CSF published recommendations for KiwiSaver managers, and government, to reduce the barriers preventing KiwiSaver funds to invest in private assets.
 The paper was developed by an investor-led technical working group comprised of CSF partners ANZ, ASB, BNZ, as well as Harbour Asset Management, Milford Asset Management, Te Rūnanga o Ngāi Tahu, NZ Growth Capital Partners, Pathfinder, Tauhara North No.2 Trust and Foundation North.
 PwC New Zealand provided secretariat support to the group.

 The Ministry for Business, Innovation and Employment is consulting on capital markets settings that enable KiwiSaver investment in private assets.